History of Sex in Cinema:

 The Outlaw (1943)

-Producer/director Howard Hughes' notorious 'sex western' film was made in 1941 and first screened for the Hays Office in that year.
+Producer/director Howard Hughes' notorious 'sex western' film was made in 1941 (during a 9-month marathon shoot) and first screened for the Hays Office in that year.
 The film's release was delayed for a few years due to its defiance of Production Code standards.
 It was finally released in 1943 in just one San Francisco theater for a one-week run, and then widely released in 1946 without a seal of approval, and again in 1947.

-The smash hit film included the wrestling in the hay stable scene with Billy the Kid (Jack Beutel).
+The smash hit film, a highly-fictionalized account of Billy the Kid, included the wrestling in the hay stable scene with Billy the Kid (Jack Beutel).
 As he held her down, he cautioned her to end her struggling resistance in the dark shadows:

 Later as Rio cared for the wounded Billy, she bent down over him, showing her bounteous breasts (in the uncensored version).

 In another scene of her tending to the recuperating Billy, he wished to kiss her.
 She at first hesitated: "But you've been so sick.
 You're not well enough," but then surrendered to him.
 There was an incredible zooming full-face (and lips) closeup as she moved closer to kiss him.